-Each family of a child referred for eligibility for special education services in Maryland should receive a copy of the State's formal procedural safeguards notice for the first time.
+Each family of a child referred for eligibility for special education services in Maryland receives a copy of the State's formal procedural safeguards booklet for the first time.

-The formal procedural safeguards booklet includes an explanation of some of the parental rights as established by the federal Individuals with Disabilities Education Act (IDEA) and the Code of Maryland Regulations (COMAR).
+The formal procedural safeguards booklet includes a full explanation of parental rights as established by the federal Individuals with Disabilities Education Act (IDEA) and the Code of Maryland Annotated Regulations (COMAR).